Romanian University Historians in the 1930s and 1940s – the Case of Dimitrie Todoranu, Professor at the University of Cluj

 DOI: http://dx.doi.org/10.24193/JRHE.2019.1.5

-Ana-Maria Stan, Senior Researcher at the Babeș-Bolyai University, Cluj-Napoca, Romania Email: ana.stan@ubbcluj.ro
+Ana-Maria Stan, Senior Researcher at Babeș-Bolyai University, Cluj-Napoca, Romania

-Abstract.
-This study focuses on the complex topics of university history and academic strategy as they were seen in the late 1930’s and early 1940’s by a Romanian scholar, Dimitrie Todoranu.
-At the time a young psychologist and university member of staff, Todoranu held influential administrative positions, being appointed head of the University Office at the Romanian University of Cluj in 1934.
-Starting from that year, and throughout the Second World War, he reflected and published rather extensively on the characteristics, the “role and the essenceˮ of a university in Europe and in particular in Central and Eastern Europe.
-Using the evolution of the Romanian University of Cluj as a case study, Todoranu tried to define what a modern university should look like, what were the best relationships between students and professors, what the public significance of a university should be in the life of a (nation)state.
-Todoranu’s works and ideas testify not only to a significant phase in the field of European higher education, but represent as well an important and a less known episode/contribution to the history of universities in 20th century Romania.
+Abstract: This study focuses on the complex topics of university history and academic strategy as seen in the late 1930s and early 1940s by Romanian scholar Dimitrie Todoranu.
+As a young psychologist and university staff member, Todoranu held key administrative roles, including head of the University Office at the Romanian University of Cluj starting in 1934.
+Throughout WWII, he published extensively on the role and essence of universities in Europe, particularly Central and Eastern Europe.
+Using the Romanian University of Cluj as a case study, he explored what a modern university should be, the ideal student-professor relationships, and the university’s public significance to the nation-state.
+Todoranu’s work offers important insights into European higher education history and contributes to the understanding of Romanian universities in the 20th century.

-Keywords: history of universities, Romanian University of Cluj, Dimitrie Todoranu, academic institutional development, 1930’s and the Second World War.
+Keywords: history of universities, Romanian University of Cluj, Dimitrie Todoranu, academic institutional development, 1930s, Second World War.